MAINE COALITION FOR NORTH ATLANTIC RIGHT WHALES

 ABOUT THE COALITION

-In 2024, a North Atlantic right whale died from an entanglement in rope from Maine lobster gear, but industry leaders and Maine’s political delegation continue to minimize the negative impacts that the fishery has on the marine environment.
+In 2024, a North Atlantic right whale died from an entanglement in rope from Maine lobster gear, but industry leaders and Maine’s political delegation continue to minimize the problem.
+We support solutions that allow lobstermen to keep fishing, while also protecting whales from entanglement.

-Join us in advocating for solutions that will help right whales.
+Join us in advocating for solutions that will protect right whales AND fishermen.

 WHALE ENTANGLEMENT CAN BE PREVENTED.